|

 How It’s Made

-This crochet hat pattern is started at the brim, which is worked in rows until you get to the circumference that you need.
+This clustered v-stitch hat is started at the brim, which is worked in ribbing rows until you get to the circumference that you need.
 You can adjust the brim for the width by starting off with more or less chains.

 The body is worked with the clustered v-stitch.
 Each cluster is basically a double crochet 2 together.
-The v-stitch is a cluster, chain 2, and another cluster in the same stitch or space.
+To make the v-stitch, work a cluster, chain 2, and another cluster in the same stitch or space.

 The top is decreased over two rounds and then sewn shut.

 Make a pom pom with your leftover yarn and attach it to the top if you like.
-How To Make a Pom Pom
+How To Make a Pom Pom.
+Or, use a faux fur pom pom, ready-made from the store.
+Regardless of what you choose, this slouch will look great on anyone!

 A clustered v-stitch hat in worsted weight shown on a small adult head.